-- All areas of maths (number, measurement, geometry, statistics + ratio/ proportion and algebra for Y6) are covered within an academic year and specific timing of coverage is decided by individual class teachers.
+- All areas of maths (number, measurement, geometry, statistics + ratio/ proportion and algebra for Y6) are covered within an academic year and are revisited year on year.

 - Weekly class timetables show the area of maths to be covered with the specific White Rose Maths ‘small step’ indicated for each day.

-- Maths is taught daily, following White Rose Maths small steps, using a variety of concrete/pictorial/abstract resources.
+- Maths is taught daily, using White Rose Maths small steps as a guide, with a variety of concrete/pictorial/abstract resources.

 - Class 1 (Reception/Year 1) has maths activities integrated into the provision areas within the classroom to support adult-initiated and child-initiated learning.

-- Numeracy books show a range of fluency, reasoning and problem solving work.
+- Maths books show a range of fluency, reasoning and problem-solving work.

-- Weekly times tables challenge for KS2 (more able children in Y2 will begin the challenge towards the end of the year) aims to ensure all children have instant recall of all times tables and related division facts up to 12x12.
+- A weekly times tables challenge for KS2 (more able children in Y2 will begin the challenge towards the end of the year) aims to ensure all children have instant recall of all times tables and related division facts up to 12x12.

 - Cross curricular opportunities are explored particularly in science (statistics/ data handling) and DT (measurement).